brandazzle/movement-ontology/Document Notes/Preston 2018.md

 Notes on [[Preston (2018) Artifact (SEP).pdf]].

+A detailed introductory investigation into artifacts in philosophy generally.
+Conceptual reference material.

 > ephemeral or abstract.
 Arguably, then, musical performances (Dipert 1993) and belief systems (Hilpinen 1995) are artifacts.
 Simon Evnine (2016) argues